kgtechcrew/Q1/README.md

 ## Contact Form

 Developed a contact form to submit the user contact information.
 This form is validated using a captcha before submission.
-Used the standard captcha available PHP Yii framework.

 ### Prereqisites